jaimiles23/chess-puzzlerush-leaderboard/README.md

 Chess.com's Puzzlerush leaderboard ratings vary tremendously over time; ranging from an all-time high of 91 by GM [Ray Robson](https://www.chess.com/member/spicycaterpillar) to scores as low as 35 on the Global Hourly Leaderboard.
 The purpose of this data pipeline is to determine the best time to play Puzzle Rush to place #1 on the Global Hourly Leaderboard.

+> Add interest by  on accidentally placing on LB

 ## Data pipeline
 There are 5 steps in this data pipeline: